Therapy That Works for You:

 keyboard_arrow_down

-The fee for one 50 minute remote session is €110.
-I offer a sliding-scale fee option for individuals residing in countries outside of Western Europe, students and clients experiencing financial hardship.
-This option can be discussed during our consultation.
 In addition to our 50-minute therapy sessions, I provide a detailed follow-up email after each session.
 This includes personalized homework, psychoeducation, journal prompts, and other practical tools to support your healing journey.
-These resources help reinforce what we discuss in therapy and provide you with ongoing guidance between sessions.
+These resources are designed to reinforce what we discuss in therapy and provide ongoing guidance between sessions.